umbraco/UmbracoDocs/Add-ons/The-Licensing-model/index.md

 # The Licensing Model

-Umbraco Forms and Umbraco Courier are commercial products.
+Umbraco Forms, Umbraco Deploy and Umbraco Courier are commercial products.

 For Umbraco Forms you will have a 14-day free trial to try out the product.
 After your trial expires, you'll need to have a **valid license** in order to keep using the product on your site.